Project Grand Slam

 Project Grand Slam (PGS) is a jazz-rock fusion band with a twist of Classic Rock and Latin from New York City, New York formed in 2007.
 The band is led by acclaimed bassist/composer Robert Miller.
-To date, Project Grand Slam has released ten highly regarded albums including a Billboard #1 (Trippin'), earned over five million video views and more than a million streams, performed at festivals and concerts around the world, and shared the stage with Edgar Winter, Blues Traveler, Boney James and Mindi Abair.
+To date, Project Grand Slam has released 15 highly regarded albums including a Billboard #1 (Trippin'), earned millions of video views and millions of streams, performed at festivals and concerts around the world, and shared the stage with Edgar Winter, Blues Traveler, Boney James and Mindi Abair.
 PGS and five of their songs were also featured in an episode of the NBC-TV series Lipstick Jungle starring Brooke Shields, and Robert has a speaking part.